Nyhilo/Adventure/README.md

 ```
 Intro: This is the first label.
 It is the label that would be shown to the reader first
-        This is an indented continuation of the first label.
-It has 8 spaces in front of it, 4 of which will be stripped off when displayed.
+        These lines are an indented continuation of the first label.
+        They have 8 spaces in front of them,
+        4 of which will be stripped off when displayed.
-        This is also part of the indentation.
 c1.
 This choice leads to the label 'c1' below
 c2.
 This choice leads to the label 'c2' below